strblr/pegase/README.md

 **The `peg` tag accepts any valid Pegase expression and always returns a `Parser` instance.**

-Here are the different expressions you can use as building blocks of more complex parsing expressions (in the following examples, `a` and `b` represent any parsing expression of higher precedence).
-Please note that *every expression* in this table and *every arbitrary composition* of them are `Parser`s in and of themselves.
+Pegase parsers follow the *combinator* paradigm: simple parsers are combined to form more complex parsers.
+You can read more about it in the [API > `Parser`](#parser) section.
+In the following table are the different expressions you can use as building blocks (in the following examples, `a` and `b` represent any parsing expression of higher precedence).
+Please note that *every expression* in this table and *every arbitrary composition* of them are `Parser` instances in and of themselves.

 <table>
   <thead>